hackermatic/true_commute/README.md

 # true_commute
-Calculate your true commute time and cost
+Calculate your true car commute time and cost

 ## Getting started
 This program is *not* complete or functional right now.
 Nonetheless: